Worfield: Golf club

-Worfield Golf Club has a modern 18 hole course in the Shropshire countryside.
+Worfield Golf Club has a modern 18-hole course.
 The course opened in 1991 and has been continuously developed since then.
-The course allows play all year round and trolleys or buggies can be used most of the year.
+The course allows play all year round, and trolleys or buggies can be used most of the year.
 The club co-hosted the English Men's Senior Championship in 1999.

 The Old Vicarage Hotel and Restaurant

-The Old Vicarage Hotel and Restaurant is located near to Bridgnorth, it is midway between Wolverhampton and Telford only being 1 mile away from the A454 – Wolverhampton to Bridgnorth Road and 2 miles from the A442 – Bridgnorth to Telford Road The Hotel itself has 14 bedrooms and the restaurant at the Old Vicarage is one of the only two restaurants in Shropshire that have three AA rosettes for dining and three red stars.
+The Old Vicarage Hotel and Restaurant is located near Bridgnorth, midway between Wolverhampton and Telford, only 1 mile away from the A454 – Wolverhampton to Bridgnorth Road and 2 miles from the A442 – Bridgnorth to Telford Road.
+The Hotel itself has 14 bedrooms, and the restaurant at the Old Vicarage is one of the only two restaurants in Shropshire that have three AA rosettes for dining and three red stars.
 The Inn at Shipley is located in a three-storey Georgian building from 1771, 3.5 miles away from The Old Vicarage and is part of the Brunning and Price chain.

 St Peter's Church

 St. Peter's church is thought to be of Saxon origin and founded by Mercian Earl, Leofric, certainly existing since the 12th Century.

 The church is perhaps best known for its fine spire, which at one stage was seriously deteriorating along with the six church bells in the tower that were deemed too dangerous to ring.
 A huge amount of fundraising took place to restore the spire and bells to their present-day condition.

-Although there have been changes to the church over the centuries some of its original features still remain.
+Although there have been changes to the church over the centuries, some of its original features still remain.
 The original wooden doors leading into the church date back to the 12th Century.
 These doors are historically important as they are the earliest evidence of the use of ironwork for decoration.
 The doors in St Peter's Church are one of the only five picture doors left in England.

 The most prominent features of the interior are the Bromley tombs.
 The earliest was built for George Bromley, a prominent judge of the Elizabethan period and brother of Thomas Bromley, the Lord Chancellor.
 He acquired property through marriage to Joan Waverton, heiress to the Hallon estate, to the west of Worfield.
 The later and more impressive tomb was built for their second son, Edward Bromley, another important judge who was appointed a Baron of the Exchequer and is portrayed in judicial dress.

 There are a variety of war memorials inside the church: